Welcome To St John the Divine in Burlington, Wisconsin!

-We offer the greater Burlington Community a traditional style of service without being stuffy.
+We open our red doors to the greater Burlington Community with a traditional style of service without being stuffy.

 St John, the Divine Episcopal Church, is a small, eucharistic-based, liturgical church that is part of the Episcopal Diocese of Milwaukee and, in the broader scope, the Episcopal Church USA and the Anglican Church Community.